tullo/high-performance-go/01-Benchmarking.md

 }
 ```

 How fast do you think this function will benchmark?

-Let’s find out.
+Let’s find out:

 ```sh
 go test -run=^$ -bench=PopcntDiscarded ./examples/popcnt